Program for Writing and Rhetoric

 WRTG 3035 (3) Technical Communication and Design

 Rhetorically informed introduction to technical writing that hones communication skills in the context of technical design activities.
 Treats design as a collaborative, user-oriented, problem-based activity, and technical communication as a rhetorically informed and persuasive design art.
-Taught as a writing workshop emphasizing critical thinking, revision, and oral presentation skills.
+Taught as a writing seminar emphasizing critical thinking, revision, and oral presentation skills.
 Focuses on client-driven design projects and effective communication with multiple stakeholders.

 Repeatable: Repeatable for up to 6.00 total credit hours.